-On February 27, 2015, the MHSA Representative Stakeholder Steering Committee (RSSC) endorsed moving forward with an Innovation FSP Co-Occurring Disorders Project at a cost of \$800,000.
-The project will focus on adults who have both serious mental illness and co-occurring substance use disorder.

-It will insure that treatment and primary care is provided to address potential risks to reduce homelessness, criminal justice involvement, acute psychiatric hospitalizations, and institutionalization.
+On February 27, 2015, the MHSA Representative Stakeholder Steering Committee (RSSC) endorsed moving forward with an Innovation Full Service Partnership (FSP) Co-Occurring Disorders Project at a cost of \$800,000.
+The FSP project is aimed at co-occurring disorders among the seriously mentally ill.
+The focus is on adults who have both serious mental illness and co-occurring substance use disorder.
+The project will insure that treatment and primary care is provided to address potential risks to reduce homelessness, criminal justice involvement, acute psychiatric hospitalizations, and institutionalization.